mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-11"></a>
 [Back to top](#top)
 ## VA-11 -- Rep. Gerald Connolly (D)
+### Committees
+Gerald Connolly is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $5,000.00 in SC HEP grants.